strukturedkaos/donpottinger/source/blog/2019-07-05-a-case-of-mistaken-identity.html.markdown

 title: A Case of Mistaken Identity
 date: July 5, 2019
 tags: race, stereotypes, prejudices, black, damian, son, mistaken identity
+description: I had an experience of mistaken identity at our neighborhood pool that really affected me.
 published: true
 ---

 We love taking the kids to our neighborhood pool.
 The kids take swim lessons there, so it’s a familiar and comfortable space for them to play.
 We parents get to stay cool while the kids expend all their energy.
 It’s a rare win-win for both parents and children.

 Today, I noticed there was a little light-skinned boy about Damian’s age.
 The kid was enjoying himself - playing with various pool toys.
 I thought to myself, “It’s cool to see another biracial kid playing at this pool.”